jamigibbs/slack-planning-poker/README.md

   - A visual "Processing..." message will be shown during start up.
   - Subsequent requests will be much faster

+## Usage

+1. In any Slack channel where the app is invited, type `/poker [issue]` to start a session
+   - You can use a GitHub link, description, or any other text to describe the issue you're estimating.
+2. Team members click the voting buttons to submit their estimates
+   - Each user can vote once, but can change their vote
+   - Emoji reactions will appear on the message to indicate that a vote has been cast
+3. When ready, type `/poker-reveal` to show all votes with usernames

 ## Setup

 ### Prerequisites